Summary

 Rick: You have cool little kids.

-Vera: So, we all download and all based on what their blueprint is, he is a scientist, I’m prepared to share one’s insight.
-But I think it got slipped tight, no it slipped, how do you say it, because we want to learn and we think how it is and we don’t have a connection anymore to that, we don’t allow it to come in.
+Vera: So, we all download, all based on what our blueprint is.
+He is a scientist, and I’m prepared to share his insights.
+Because we want to learn and we think we know how it is, we don’t have a connection anymore to that.
+We don’t allow it to come in.

-Rick: Yeah, and so what you’re saying obviously is that, you kind of regain that connection through these experiences and it’s just a cool point to dwell on for a minute that we just happened to stumble on to this point, but just that it seems like there’s this ocean of wisdom and knowledge with different aspects of knowledge in it, whether musical or scientific or some spiritual truth or something.
-And according to our aptitude, according to how we’re wired, we may tap into this.
+It seems like there’s this ocean of wisdom and knowledge, with different aspects of knowledge in it, whether musical or scientific or some spiritual truth or something.
+According to our aptitude, according to how we’re wired, we may tap into this.

 Vera: Exactly.

-Vera: Yes, and so that is soul level, essence level, spiritual body level and the personal level, the physical level, the mind level is the way we can manifest it and express it into the world.
+Vera: Yes.
+That is the soul level, essence level, or spiritual body level, and the personal level, the physical level, and the mind level are the ways we can manifest it and express it into the world.

 Rick: Right.